 The Elements That Actually Matter for Conversions

-Now, let’s talk about some of the minutiae in what gets visitors to convert.
-A few of the factors — based in large part on years of testing and analysis — all consistently affect conversion rates:
+Now, let’s discuss some of the minutiae in what gets visitors to convert.
+A few of the factors—based in large part on years of testing and analysis—all consistently affect conversion rates:

 - Your headline and value proposition

 Within seconds of landing on your page, people should know what you do and why they’re supposed to be interested.
-Most websites are self-centered rather than dealing with the desires of the visitor.
-Instead of: “We are Perth’s premier web design agency,” try: “Get a website that actually brings in new customers.”
+Most websites are self-centred rather than dealing with the desires of the visitor.
+Instead of “We are Perth’s premier web design agency,” try “Get a website that actually brings in new customers.”

 - Trust signals